 Why is this important?
 Studies have shown that catechins have cancer-preventing effects and that they can also positively affect cardiovascular health because of their antioxidative, anti-hypertensive, and anti-inflammatory effects.

-5. Dark chocolate & apples.
+5. Dark chocolate & apples

 This combination isn’t just delicious — it can also help improve cardiovascular health.
-Dark chocolate (70 percent cacao or more is best) is rich with catechins, and apples are a rich source of the flavonoid quercetin.
+Dark chocolate (70 percent cacao or more is best) is rich in catechins, and apples are a rich source of the flavonoid quercetin.
 When eaten together, research suggests that the catechins and quercetin work synergistically to inhibit platelet adhesion to collagen.

-The bottom line: Some foods were just meant to be eaten together!
+Some foods were just meant to be eaten together!
 While these are great examples to keep in mind, the simplest way to put the concept of “food synergy” into practice is to eat a wide variety of whole foods.
 Doing so ensures that you receive the key nutrients your body needs to thrive.